 How To Repair Your Online Reputation

-A recent survey revealed nearly 50% of employers decided not to hire candidates based on unfavorable content they found online.
+A recent survey revealed that nearly 50% of employers decided not to hire candidates based on unfavorable content they found online.

 Are you confident that when hiring authorities Google you, everything they read will shape a favorable executive image?